 Given the advances in automated speech recognition in recent years, I began to wonder if some kind of automated transcription system would be practical.
 This led on to some thinking about interesting user interfaces.

 This (long) post is a record of my research and ponderings around this topic.
 I sketch out some goals, constraints, and a rough outline of what I’m thinking of, along with links to many tools, projects, and references to information that might help.
+I’ve also been updating it as I’ve come across extra information and new services.

 I’m hoping someone will tell me that such a system, or parts of it, already exist so that I can contribute to those existing projects.
 If not then I’m interested in starting a new project – or projects – and would welcome any help.
 Read on if you’re interested… Continue reading